-When you come to the first day of class, each of you will have a document with the lettered exercises legibly worked.
-Unless you are going to have a document saying that the AP graders do not have to be able to read what you write, you are going to have to start working on sharing your problem solving cogently and legibly right now.
+When you come to the first day of classin September, each of you will have a document with the lettered exercises legibly worked.
+All of your homework and tests and the exams of next May are going to need to be completely, cogently and understandably presented.
+Start doing them that way right now.
 It is fine if you work a problem and then discover that you got the wrong answer and then start again (and again) until you succeed... let me see it all... legibly and completely.
 I would encourage you not to look at answers until you have first tried to do the problem.
 To the extent you invest yourself in the problem solving, you will reap the rewards of intellectual growth.